McLovin-99/12VBatteryLocator/privacy-policy.md

-# Privacy Policy for 12V Battery Locator
+# Privacy Policy for POWEROFF

-**Last Updated: December 23, 2025**
+**Last Updated: December 25, 2025**

 ## Overview

-12V Battery Locator ("the App") is committed to protecting your privacy.
+POWEROFF ("the App") is committed to protecting your privacy.
 This Privacy Policy explains our practices regarding data collection and usage.

 ## Data Collection